benwiz/audiovisual/README.md

 ## To Do

+- Figure out how to make preload wait... or move data downloading into SETUP

 - Function to consume the example data for one album
 - Function to draw curve using consumed data and given property name (maybe a function of property names in the future)
+- Configs
+  - property (feature name)
+  - line/stroke width